usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 	4. Launch Spider and other population steps.
 Refer to :ref:`populate-db-os`.

-When adding CentOS, Debian and RedHat, the major versions are automatically marked as Milestones when the distribution is added to the platform.
+When adding CentOS, Debian and Red Hat, the major versions are automatically marked as Milestones when the distribution is added to the platform.
 For more information on Milestones, refer to :ref:`manage-milestone`.

 .. _updating-repo: